Systems & Structures

 In this section, we look at the nuts and bolts of the College:

-Adhisthana, the ‘home’ of the College; the Kula system, which is the organisational structure of the College; Finances; and two documents that explain in detail what the responsibilities of the College are, and its working arrangements.
+Adhisthana, the central place of our Order and Movement, where the Public Preceptors gather annually, a number of whom also are a part of the Adhisthana Teaching Community; the Kula system, which is the organisational structure of the College; our Finances; and two documents that explain in detail the responsibilities of the College, and its working arrangements.

 ADHISTHANA